 20 Craziest Minecraft Pixel Art Pieces

 A quick Google search will pull of hundreds and hundreds of crazy Minecraft pixel art pieces, but for the sake of conciseness, we will just focus on 20 of the craziest and most impressive pieces out there.
+But before we do, be sure to check out our blog post on 1930s Men’s Fashion.

 1. BlizzCon 2010 Wallpaper Recreation